ItsNotGoodName/smtpbridge/README.md

 ## Use Cases

-- Receive pictures/videos from IP cameras
+- Receive pictures from IP cameras
 - Receive system messages from Linux servers

 ## Configuration